-One way to account for these nonlinear effects is to continue the expansion of equation (3.49) to higher order in $\delta_b$ .
-However, that is not easily incorporated into the halo model, because it requires incorporating higher order fluctuations - and the expansion becomes unwieldy once $b\sigma \sim 1$ .
+One way to account for these nonlinear effects is to continue the expansion of equation (3.49) to higher order in δ_b .
+However, that result is not easily incorporated into the halo model and the expansion becomes unwieldy once $b\sigma \sim 1$.

-A more empirical approach is to allow for an "effective" scale-dependent bias $b{\rm eff}(k|m)$ , which can be measured by comparison to numerical simulations.
+A more empirical approach is to allow for an "effective" scale-dependent bias $b{\rm eff}(k|m)$, which can be measured by comparison with numerical simulations.
 This function approaches the standard linear bias at small k but increases monotonically toward large k to reflect the nonlinear clustering of nearby halos.
-Figure 3.12 illustrates this from one numerical simulation of high-redshift structure formation.
-The curves show the average effective bias for halos with $M>2\times 10^9 M{\odot}$ as a function of spatial scale, estimated by comparing the nonlinear and linear power spectra via $b{\rm eff}^2(k)=P(k)/P{\rm lin}(k)$ .
-Note how they approach constant values (corresponding to the linear-theory estimate) at $k<0.1~{\rm Mpc^{-1}}$ but then increase rapidly toward smaller scales.
-Comparison to Figure 3.10 shows that these scales are still much larger than the halos themselves: the culprit is the nonlinear clustering of these very massive halos.
+Figure 3.18 illustrates this approach from one numerical simulation of high-redshift structure formation.
+The curves show the average effective bias for halos with $M>2\times 10^9~M\odot$ as a function of spatial scale, estimated by comparing the nonlinear and linear power spectra via $b{\rm eff}^2(k)=P(k)/P{\rm lin}(k)$.
+Note how they approach constant values (corresponding to the linear theory estimate) at $k<0.1~{\rm Mpc^{-1}}$ but then increase rapidly toward smaller scales.
+Comparison with Figure 3.16 shows that these scales are still much larger than the halos themselves: the culprit is the nonlinear clustering of these very massive halos.
 In practice, the effect on the total matter power spectrum is smaller, because these halos are so unusual.